aroc/streamline-wrapper-react/README.md

 import StreamlineIcon from '@streamlinehq/streamline-wrapper-react'
 // Imported as Streamline's Icon type.
 Check source for more details import HouseIcon from './icon'
+// Or you can import icon from a Streamline icon package like
+// import { Home } from "@streamlinehq/streamline-light/lib/interface-essential"

 const IconsList = () => (
     <div>